 This post contains affiliate links.
 We will earn a small commission if you purchase something after clicking on the link.
 Read our affiliate disclosure here.

 How Long Alright, ladies, let's get personal.
 We're going to talk about sperm.
 Sperm is a vital part of the journey when you make the official "try to conceive" decision.
 We all know that ovulation is necessary to get pregnant, but sperm plays an equally important role.
 Women know their bodies intimately when tracking fertility but may overlook the sperm aspect.
 It's essential to know how long sperm can live inside the female body to optimize your chances of getting pregnant.

-Your body is close to the temperature sperm are used to, so that helps them survive.
-Depending on where you are in your cycle, the environment can be more or less friendly to them.
-The closer to ovulation, the more agreeable your system will be.
+Your body is close to the temperature sperm are used to, which helps them survive.
+Depending on where you are in your cycle, the environment can be more or less friendly to sperm.
+The closer to ovulation, the more supportive your system will be to sperm survival.

 The good news is that research has shown that sperm can be viable 3 to 5 days after ejaculation in an optimal reproductive environment.

 The environment on the other side of the cervix is much friendlier.
-Your best bet is to make sure that the sperm gets to your cervix in the quickest time frame.
-After having sex, it’s a good idea for you to lie on your back and put a pillow under your hips.
-This helps gravity move the sperm to your cervix.
-If you hop right up after having sex, you are making the sperm climb up into it your cervix.
+Your best bet is to ensure that the sperm gets to your cervix in the quickest time frame.

 Optimizing Your Cervical Mucus To Help Sperm Survive Longer